drblallo/rlc/docs/sphinx_doc/tutorial.md

 Now that you've ensured your system works, download the `black jack` example from [here](https://github.com/rl-language/rlc/tool/rlc/test/examples/black_jack.rl) and save it in a file in the directory we created at the start of this example.

-Black jack is example that shows how to handle games with randomness and imperfect information.
-Indeed the actions taken by the real user are usually just one or two, while most of the game is spent by the `randomness player` shuffling the deck, which is a fake player that performs actions at random.
+Blackjack is an example that shows how to handle games with randomness and imperfect information.
+Indeed, the actions taken by the real user are usually just one or two, while most of the game is spent by the `randomness player` shuffling the deck—a fake player that performs actions at random.

-After you have copied it, let us make sure we can run generate a random game.
+After you have copied it, let us make sure we can generate a random game.

 ```
 rlc-random black_jack.rl